rocky-jaiswal/my_blogs/content/2024-04-27-why-kotlin.md

         println("${Instant.now().toEpochMilli() - start} millisecs consumed")
     }

-The code above ran on my laptop easily under a second and used all my CPU cores.
-Although some knowledge is needed to understand Dispatchers, Couroutine Context etc.
+The code above ran on my laptop easily in a few seconds and used all my CPU cores without taxing the memory. _Although some knowledge is needed to understand Dispatchers, Couroutine Context etc._

 ## Some subjective opinions